CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Barbell, bumper plates

-While probably not the most gnarly complex ever to grace a CrossFit workout, after holding on to a barbell and gripping up on the pull-up bar for ~15 minutes, this one certainly felt spicy.
-Obviously, those of us who needed the most time on the complex took the longest to finish (if we did!)
-21.3.
+After holding on to a barbell and gripping up on the pull-up bar for 15 minutes, this one certainly felt spicy.
+Those of us who needed the most time on the complex took the longest to finish 21.3!

 2022 CrossFit Open Workouts